kolbyn24/Notes/02 - Secondary Categories/02 - Internal.md

                 - nessus (need to create nessus section)
                 - [[aquatone]] Scans
                 - large networks `masscan 0.0.0.0/0 -p0-65535 –excludedfile exclude.txt`
+                - Look for port 88 to be open for the domain controller (also can check for port 636  or 389)

 - [ ] [[Responder]]
 		- [[scf files]]